 Depaul Housing Services is constituted under a Memorandum and Articles of Association dated 7 June 2013.
-At the date of the balance sheet, the Board had adopted the National Housing Federation's Code of Governance (2015) and the associated Code of Conduct.
-The Board adopted the National Housing Federation's Code of Conduct 2020 in June 2021, and an analysis of compliance against this Code is underway.
+The Board adopted the National Housing Federation's Code of Governance (2020) and the National Housing Federation's Code of Conduct 2020, most recently in May 2022.

-Following an extensive review of the Code of Governance (2015) undertaken in 2019, a stringent action plan was developed to achieve full compliance and to drive up standards and quality in Governance overall.
-Progress against areas of improvement identified in the action plan has been monitored at the highest level and at Board meetings, but will ultimately be superseded by any actions resulting from an assessment against the new 2020 Code.
+Following an extensive review of the Code of Governance (2020) undertaken in 2021, a stringent action plan has been developed to achieve full compliance and to drive up standards and quality in Governance overall.
+Progress against areas of improvement identified in the action plan is being monitored at the highest level and at Board meetings.
+Areas where compliance has been achieved are managed and reviewed on an ongoing basis via a series of spotchecks, supported by an Annual Governance Schedule.

-The review against the 2015 identified a small number of non-compliance, which can be explained as follows:
+The review against the 2020 Code identified a small number of areas of non-compliance, which can be explained as follows:

 - The DHS Constitution conflicts with the Code regarding the number of Trustees that should sit on the Board, and therefore the Constitution takes precedence in this area; - There are areas where compliance is not applicable because there are no shareholders nor paid members of staff, and Trustees receive no remuneration.
 The processes that might normally be managed by paid employees (e.g. Trustee recruitment and induction, management of systems relating to internal controls and the audit process) are controlled by the Group Parent, Depaul UK, and there is a Service Level Agreement between the Parent and Depaul Housing Services that formalises this arrangement.
-The Depaul Housing Services Board has also adopted all of Depaul UK's policies and procedures. - For the remaining instances of non-compliance, improvements are being actioned within a specified timescale (i.e. the adoption of Terms of Reference that outline specific responsibilities and tenure, and formal adoption of a cycle for Trustee appraisal and reviewing Board effectiveness).
+The Depaul Housing Services Board has also adopted all of Depaul UK's policies and procedures. - The remaining instances are considered to be matters of continuous improvement which are being actioned within a specified timescale (i.e. a review of the Memorandum and Articles of Association and Terms of Reference to ensure the inclusion of specific responsibilities and tenure and formalising the process for sharing information gathered by Depaul UK on behalf of Depaul Housing Services).